They cannot be constructed, they serve no practical purpose, they are mysterious and baffling; welcome to the strange world of Impossible Objects.

 - M.C.
 Escher

 Visually, the image is striking.
-Conceptually, it conveys the artists sense of loneliness, and the difficulty he had communicating with other people, outside of his art.
+Conceptually, it conveys the artists sense of loneliness, and the difficulty he had communicating with other people, outside of his work.

 Roger Penrose first encountered Escher’s art at the at the International Congress of Mathematicians in Amsterdam, in 1954.